-What follows is my provisional translation (in other words, not official or authorized; see here for more) of an Arabic prayer by Shoghi Effendi.
-The original Arabic text, complete with full vocalization, has been published in Nasáʼim al-Raḥmán, p.
-157.
+What follows is my provisional translation (in other words, not official or authorized; see here for more) of an Arabic prayer by Shoghi Effendi, with which he concluded a Persian letter addressed to the Bahá’ís of various Eastern countries, dated September 1926 and published in Tawqíʻát-i-Mubárakih (1922–1926), pp. 305–317.
+The original Arabic text of this prayer has also been published in Nasáʼim al-Raḥmán, p.
+157, where it appears with full vocalization.

 He is God